ExplicITConsulting/set-outlooksignatures.com/support.md

   On GitHub, only questions directly releated to Set-OutlookSignatures can be answered.
 </p>
 <p>
-  You can switch to the fast lane using ExplicIT Consulting's <a href="#fee-based-support">fee-based support</a>.
+  You can switch to the fast lane using ExplicIT Consulting's top-notch <a href="#professinal-support">professional support</a>.
 </p>

-<h2 id="fee-based-support">Fee-based support</h2>
+<h2 id="professional-support">Professional support</h2>
 <p>
-  Whether you use the free and open-source version of Set-OutlookSignatures or the Benefactor Circle add-on: <a href="https://explicitconsulting.at">ExplicIT Consulting</a> provides first-class fee-based support.
+  Whether you use the free and open-source version of Set-OutlookSignatures or the Benefactor Circle add-on: <a href="https://explicitconsulting.at">ExplicIT Consulting</a> provides top-notch professional support.
 </p>
 <p>
   You prefer to be guided through the setup and customization process instead of working through the documentation yourself?